Frequently Asked Questions

 Do I need to submit a letter of reference with my application?

 It is your responsibility to contact your references and provide them with information on how to submit a letter of reference.
-They can email it as a PDF attachment to email@example.com if preferable.
+Please ensure that their contact information as up to date and correct.

 What documents does Kent State need after I am admitted?